Protestantism and Islam

-European Protestant groups/leaders/states, and similar Muslim entities often made diplomatic and commercial contacts, and helped each other during the 16th and 17th centuries.
-At this time the two groups shared an enemy in the Catholic Habsburg empire which sought to eliminate the emerging but still weak Protestant (what they believed to be a) heresy and to drive out the (Muslim) Ottoman Empire, then at the peak of its power, expanding into southern Europe.
+During the early modern period, Muslim and European Protestant leaders and states often made diplomatic and commercial contacts, including occasional military alliances and collaboration.
+At this time the two groups shared an enemy in the Catholic Habsburg empire which sought to eliminate what they considered to be an emerging Protestant heresy and to drive out the greatly expanding Muslim Ottoman Empire from Europe.
 The Protestants appreciated the Ottoman's tradition of tolerance for other religions -- including their accepting of Protestant refugees fleeing Catholic rule.
 The Ottomans saw the religious division of European as an opportunity to expand their empire.

-Support by the Ottoman Empire for early Protestant churches and princes in Germany under attack by (Catholic) King Charles V contributed to the "consolidation, expansion and legitimization of Lutheranism" more than "any other single factor".
+Support by the Ottoman Empire for early Protestant churches and princes in Germany under attack by (Catholic) King Charles V contributed to the "consolidation, expansion and legitimization of Lutheranism" more than "any other single factor", according to Jack Goody.
 But there were other alliances, agreements or attempts at such, included between Morocco and the Low Countries against Catholic Spain, England and the Barbary states, Persian Shah Abbas and the East India Company.